-It was just a few weeks ago when I was scrolling through my Instagram feed, and I saw Tao’s announcement for V.I.We.
+A couple of years ago, I was scrolling through my Instagram feed, and I saw Tao’s announcement for V.I.We.
 Instantly I knew what it was.
-I had heard rumors circulating since last spring that the Tao Group was planning on offering a table sharing option.
+I had heard rumors circulating for a while that the Tao Group was planning on offering a table sharing option.

 In the club world, bottle service is known as “VIP,” so the play on the word is quite creative.
 It’s not about one group getting a table, but multiple groups sharing in a table-like experience together.
 Thus, the “we.”
 (Kudos to the marketing department for coming up with that one.)